GoogleCloudPlatform/cloud-foundation-fabric/blueprints/data-solutions/vertex-mlops/README.md

 - Isolated VPC network and a subnet to be used by Vertex and Dataflow (using a Shared VPC is also possible).
 - Firewall rule to allow the internal subnet communication required by Dataflow
 - Cloud NAT required to reach the internet from the different computing resources (Vertex and Dataflow)
 - GCS buckets to host Vertex AI and Cloud Build Artifacts.
+By default the buckets will be regional and should match the Vertex AI region for the different resources (i.e. Vertex Managed Dataset) and processes (i.e. Vertex trainining)
-- BigQuery Dataset where the training data will be stored
+- BigQuery Dataset where the training data will be stored.
+This is optional, since the training data could be already hosted in an existing BigQuery dataset.
 - Service account `mlops-[env]@` with the minimum permissions required by Vertex and Dataflow
 - Service account `github` to be used by Workload Identity Federation, to federate Github identity.
 - Secret to store the Github SSH key to get access the CICD code repo.